Stephen Sizer: Career and opinions

-Sizer is a Conservative Evangelical and has aligned with related organisations.
+Sizer was a Conservative Evangelical.
 He has been a member of Reform and the Church Society.
 He has endorsed the Jerusalem Declaration issued by the Global Anglican Future Conference and joined the resulting Fellowship of Confessing Anglicans.

-In 2004, Sizer adapted his PhD thesis into a book, Christian Zionism - Road Map to Armageddon?
-He claims that Christian Zionism has led millions of Christians astray.
+In 2004, Sizer adapted his PhD thesis into a book, Christian Zionism – Road Map to Armageddon?
+He argues that Christian Zionism has led millions of Christians astray.

 Sizer says that Christian Zionism has no biblical foundation or historical precedent.
 He writes that his motivation lies in the conviction that ignoring or stereotyping Palestinian Christians is a contradiction of faith and immoral before God.
 He suggests that "it is irresponsible to believe that God will bless Christians materially if they support the largely secular State of Israel".

 Christian and Jewish responses

-Some of Sizer's writings have been commended by some Christians who embrace covenant theology, including leaders and academics such as John Stott (Stott's essay "The Place of Israel" is included in Sizer's book Zion's Christian Soldiers?), R. C. Lucas, Gary M. Burge, Gilbert Bilezikian, and Paul Copan.
+Sizer's book, 'Christian Zionism: Road Map to Armageddon? was commended by some Christians who embrace covenant theology, such as John Stott (Stott's essay "The Place of Israel" is included in Sizer's book Zion's Christian Soldiers?"), R. C. Lucas, Gary M. Burge, Gilbert Bilezikian, and Paul Copan.

-Some reviews of Christian Zionism - Road Map to Armageddon? have been highly critical.
+Some reviews of Road Map to Armageddon? have been highly critical.
 A Christian opponent of Sizer, Bible teacher David Pawson, wrote a book Defending Christian Zionism - in response to Stephen Sizer and John Stott.
 Pawson has said of Sizer: "I am grateful to Stephen Sizer for drawing attention to the legitimate criticisms of dispensational Zionism.
 He has rendered a service to the cause of Zionism which was needed."
 Pawson debated with Sizer on Premier Christian Radio.

-Other Christian authors who have criticised Sizer include Barry Horner and Paul Wilkinson, leaders of Christian missions to the Jewish people such as Mike Moore, General Secretary of Christian Witness to Israel and Tony Higton.
+Other Christian authors who have criticised Sizer include Barry Horner and Paul Wilkinson, leaders of Christian missions to the Jewish people such as Mike Moore (General Secretary of Christian Witness to Israel) and Tony Higton.
 Later, having met Sizer, Tony Higton largely retracted his view and wrote:Sizer is right to criticize the serious failings of some Christian Zionism.
 I agree with him in rejecting the following errors which are held by many Christian Zionists: Lack of godly compassion for the Palestinians, and of concern for their human rights and about their legitimate aspirations.
 A negative attitude toward Palestinians, and Arabs in general, to the point of racism.
 Uncritical support for Israel (a secular, sinful state like any other), justifying all its actions against the Palestinians.

 British journalist Melanie Phillips has criticised Sizer and has condemned him in her writings.
 The historian Geoffrey Alderman has also criticized Sizer, accusing him of masking his "religious prejudices" in "academic guise."
 Jewish converts to Christianity such as Aaron Abramson and Jacob Prasch have disagreed with Sizer's views.